duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 Like many APIs, the results come as an *array*.
 That means we'll also check if `hits` has a `length`.
 That way, if no results were returned from the API, we can stop that as well.

+Change the section of the code to look like this, to fit our particular API:

 ```javascript
 if(!api_result || !api_result.hits || api_result.hits.length === 0) {
     return Spice.failed('hacker_newz');